 - Be clean, neat and professionally dressed

-- Be consistently responsible- maintaining regular punctual attendance and timely completion of assigned duties, working assigned contract days and using sick, personal, and emergency leave appropriately.
+- Be consistently responsible- maintaining regular punctual attendance and timely completion of assigned duties, working assigned contract and extended days and using sick, personal, and emergency leave appropriately.

 - Maintain professional interpersonal skills using tact, patience, courtesy, and cooperative effective relationships with others consistently displaying self-control, honesty, and credibility with parents, students, visitors and school personnel.

 - Act as a district liaison demonstrating positive behavior, interest and concern toward the programs, purposes, goals and efficient operation of the Taylor County Public Schools.

 - Follow the procurement guidelines and purchase order process.